 Art Program: Current Exhibitions

-See our current art exhibitions across New York, Philadelphia, Boston, and Washington, D.C. below, and read about the artists on our blog.
+See our current art exhibits across NYC, Philadelphia, Boston, and Washington, D.C. below, and read about the artists on our blog.

 The Yard: Gowanus

 Porter Advisory presents Delineated, an exhibition featuring works by Tegan Brozyna Roberts.

 Delineated is currently on view at The Yard: Gowanus, Floor 1-3 (157 13th Street, Brooklyn, NY).
 There will be an art opening reception on February 21st from 6:30-8:30 pm.
 Please send a note to firstname.lastname@example.org to attend.

 The Yard: Williamsburg Bridge